toddaustin07/edgeWeather/README.md

   Download and run the Edge Bridge Server that meets your needs:

     * [Windows computer](https://github.com/toddaustin07/edgebridge/blob/main/edgebridge.exe)

+      Open a command prompt window, navigate to the folder you downloaded the file to, and type 'edgebridge' and press enter.

     * [Linux or Mac (Python 3.x required)](https://github.com/toddaustin07/edgebridge/blob/main/edgebridge.py)

+      Open a terminal window, navigate to the directory you downloaded the file to, and type 'python3 edgebridge.py' and press enter.

     * [Raspberry Pi](https://github.com/toddaustin07/edgebridge/blob/main/edgebridge4pi)

+      Open a terminal window, navigate to the directory you downloaded the file to, and type './edgebridge4pi' and press enter.

   Alternatively, install a standard Proxy server such as [Privoxy](https://www.howtogeek.com/683971/how-to-use-a-raspberry-pi-as-a-proxy-server-with-privoxy/).